polyedr/todolist/README.md

 ## Acknowledgments

-* For all Django authors
+* Thanks for all Django authors